jedypod/nuke-config/doc/dag.md

 I also remap my ctrl key to capslock.
 It makes my hand hurt less.
 On linux: `setxkbmap -option ctrl:nocaps`

-Okay, here's some documentation on all the things this python module does.
+Here's some documentation on all the things this python module does.

 ## Properties Panels
 ![DAG: Properties Panels](/doc/images/dag.properties_panels.gif)